Computational Chemistry List

 The Computational Chemistry List (CCL) was established on January 11, 1991, as an independent electronic forum for chemistry researchers and educators from around the world.
 According to the forum's web site, it is estimated that more than 3000 members in more than 50 countries are reading CCL messages regularly, and the discussions cover all aspects of computational chemistry.
 The list is widely supported and used by the computational chemistry community.

+On July 8, 2025, Jan Labanowski announced the mailing list will be shutting down in the coming months.

 History

 The CCL is a mailing list, portal, and community which brings together people interested in computational chemistry.
 It was formed in 1991 by initiative of Jan Labanowski, at the time a computational chemistry specialist in the Ohio Supercomputing Center, as a mailing list for the hundred persons who had participated in a workshop he had organized together with one of the founding fathers of the field, Charles Bender.
 The purpose of the list as first created was to continue the lively discussions and encounters that had taken place in the workshop and help grow the field which was accelerating due to the recent availability of maturing quantum, classical and semi-empirical methods, of supercomputers and their power, of personal computers and their flexibility and interoperability, of promising software packages bound to occupy a market niche in the chemical and pharmaceutical industry.

 The list has undergone many transformations and survived through them.
 It went from the original hundred to several thousands members; from a strict, ASCII mailing list to a combination of mailing list, online forum, and portal containing document and software repositories, event announcements, and other communicational resources for the practitioners.

 The CCL is thus a typical scholar mailing list of its time as many other flourished in the eighties and nineties in various scientific fields (though a majority of them eventually withered).
 The genealogy of mailing lists as a communication tool between scientists can be traced back to the times of the fledgling Arpanet.
 The aim of the computer scientists involved in this project was to develop protocols for the communication between computers.
 In so doing, they have also built the first tools of human computer-mediated communication.
 Broadly speaking, the scholarly mailing lists can even be seen as the modern version of the salons of the Enlightenment ages, designed by scholars for scholars.

 Pisanty and Labanowski had led a survey of membership from which some of the above conclusions were extracted, and Labanowski published about the difficult role of moderator on the CCL.
 Hocquet and Wieber have more recently discussed the history and activity of the CCL.
 They have for example explored aspects such as the performative functions of language in the list on the one hand and discourse structure on the other.